 4. You've Got More Than Your Significant Other on Your Side

 Nobody knows you better than your friends and family, so if they're telling you this is the finish line—GREAT!
-But if they're bringing up red flags about you-know-who, it might be time to pump the breaks and consider those concerns.
+But if they're bringing up red flags about you-know-who, it might be time to pump the brakes and address those concerns.

 6. You Have No Problem Apologizing